Skip to content | Accessibility Information

 Theatre Making

-‘Theatre Making’ is a studio-based unit that introduces and investigates a number of practices and strategies employed in the making of new theatre, using a combination of practical exercises and critical study.
+‘Theatre Making’ is a studio-based module that introduces and investigates a number of practices and strategies employed in the making of new theatre, using a combination of practical exercises and critical study.

 Critical Perspectives 1